-This post is all about breastfeeding during pregnancy!
+Are you nursing one baby and expecting another?
+This post answers your questions about breastfeeding during pregnancy.
 Can you?
 Should you?
 Here’s what you need to know!

 Guest Post by Kate of Modern Alternative Mama

 When I was ready to get pregnant with my second baby, my first was only 9 months old.
 My biggest worry was that my milk supply would dry up and that I wouldn’t make it to a full year of breastfeeding.
 I was honestly kind of terrified about that (it does happen to about 70% of women).
 But I got lucky…and she continued to nurse throughout my pregnancy.
 And my next pregnancy.
 And still sometimes now…at almost 4 ½ years old.

 But this isn’t about extended breastfeeding, so we’ll skip that last part.
 This is about breastfeeding during pregnancy.
 Can you?
 Should you?
 Will it hurt?
 Let’s take a look.

 Can You Breastfeed During Pregnancy?